Skip to main content

 Build vs Plan mode

-Every prompt runs in one of two modes, set by the Plan toggle:
+Every new-project prompt starts in one of two modes, set by the Plan toggle:

 • Build (default) — Mythos goes straight to writing code.
 Fastest path from prompt to preview.

-• Plan — before writing any code, Mythos asks a few clarifying questions, shows up to three rendered design directions to choose from, and presents a short plan for you to approve.
-Only then does it build.
+• Plan — before writing any code, Mythos asks focused questions and saves a durable, editable plan draft for you to approve.
+Only then does it start the normal Build.

 How a build looks while it runs